kjenney/video-subtitler/README.md

 - `tests/create_sample_videos.py` - Creates small sample videos for testing
 - `pytest.ini` - Pytest configuration

+## Audio Preprocessing

+The `--preprocess` flag enables audio enhancement before transcription, which can significantly improve subtitle quality for videos with:
+- Quiet or soft-spoken audio
+- Uneven volume levels
+- Background noise or hiss
+- Poor recording quality

+### How It Works

+1. **Noise Reduction**: Uses spectral gating to remove background noise and hiss
+2. **Audio Normalization**: Applies EBU R128 loudness normalization to standardize volume levels
+3. **Dynamic Range Compression**: Boosts quiet sections and compresses loud sections for more consistent audio

+### When to Use Preprocessing

+**Recommended for:**
+- Lectures and presentations
+- Podcasts with varying speaker volumes
+- Home recordings or amateur videos
+- Videos with background noise
+- Quiet or soft-spoken content

+**Not necessary for:**
+- Professional studio recordings
+- Videos with already high-quality audio
+- Content that already has good, consistent volume

+### Tips

+- Combine `--preprocess` with `--sensitivity 0.2` for best results with very quiet audio
+- Use `--keep-audio` to save both original and preprocessed audio files for comparison
+- Preprocessing adds 10-30 seconds to processing time depending on video length
+- You can disable individual preprocessing steps with `--no-normalize`, `--no-compress`, or `--no-denoise`

 ## Troubleshooting

 **Error: ffmpeg not found**